 8. Meeting Minutes- Minutes are generated immediately following each IRB meeting and must contain the following elements: (1) The names of members in attendance at each meeting;(2) A record of the vote on actions taken including the number, for, against and abstaining;(3) The basis for requiring modifications or disapproving of research;(4) The length of time of an approval (if less than 1 year); (5) A brief summary of the discussion of issues and their resolution; (6) Specific comments relevant to inclusion of certain populations; (7) In addition to the review of pending applications, meeting minutes may sometimes include information regarding expedited approvals, modifications, terminations, emergency/single patient use, adverse experiences, and any other business appropriate for board meetings.

-9. Approval of Research - The review of an application by the convened IRB could include the following outcomes: (1) tabled, (2) approved, (3) approved with conditions, or (4) disapproved.
+9. Approval of Research - TThe review of an application by the IRB could include the following outcomes: (1) Approve As Submitted, (2) Approve With Conditions, (3) Requires Modifications for Approval, or (4) Disapprove.

 If the IRB decides to disapprove an application for research involving human participants, the investigator(s) shall be notified in writing of the decision of the IRB along with a detailed statement summarizing the IRB concerns that led to the decision.
 The investigator(s) must be afforded an opportunity to respond to the decision in person and/or in writing.
-An appeal of a disapproved research project must be reviewed at a full board meeting.
+An appeal must follow the procedures outlined in Section IX, 10, “Appeal of IRB Decisions.”

 10. Appeal of IRB Decisions - Investigators may appeal the IRB’s approval decision, or the IRB’s requirement for specific changes in the protocol and/or consent document(s).
 An investigator may appeal to the IRB for a formal re-review of a decision in the instances below: